GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 ---------------

-The **My applications** pane in Radeon Developer Panel contains the list of applications the user will want to connect with to capture a profile, trace or scene from.
+The **My applications** pane in Radeon Developer Panel contains the list of applications the user will want to connect with to capture a profile, trace, scene, or crash analysis from.

 There are two modes of connection available.